-Beginning in September, Artists in Residence in the Everglades (AIRIE) is pleased to offer The AIRIE STEAM Program in cooperation with FIU’s School of Environment, Arts, and Society (FIU SEAS).
-This professional development opportunity is a series of three, day-long workshops at the AIRIE NEST in Ernest F. Coe Visitor Center in Everglades National Park and a Lab field trip with Love the the Everglades Movement, a nonprofit organization whose mission is to raise awareness and organize positive community engagement which address the environmental, structural, cultural and spiritual problems plaguing the Florida Everglades.
+Beginning in November, Artists in Residence in the Everglades (AIRIE) is pleased to offer the AIRIE STEAM Program in cooperation with FIU’s School of Environment, Arts, and Society (FIU SEAS).
+This professional development opportunity is a series of three day-long workshops at the AIRIE Nest in Ernest F. Coe Visitor Center in Everglades National Park, and a field trip with Love the the Everglades Movement, a nonprofit organization whose mission is to raise awareness and organize positive community engagement which address the environmental, structural, cultural and spiritual problems plaguing the Florida Everglades.

 The AIRIE STEAM Professional Development series consists of three full-day workshops led by FIU professors and AIRIE Fellows for Miami-Dade Public School teachers, designed to improve the understanding of the natural wetlands of South Florida and the challenges faced.
 The series will focus on central elements that play a critical role in the makeup of the Florida Everglades: Water, Habitat, Man and Community.
 Morning sessions will focus on environmental and scientific concepts, followed by an artist led activity in the afternoon.
 Teachers will be instructed on how to use the information and skills given to communicate the story of the Everglades.
 They will also be directed on how to engage their students through the tools of social media.
 On alternate dates, an airboat tour of Conservation Area 3A with Love the Everglades will be available to all participants and will count as additional professional development points.